ClaireCaudwell/Final-project-digital-organiser/README.md

     - Edit and delete notes.
     - Change the colour of the notes.

-Their is also a toggle button for the user to be able to choose between two different colour themes.
+I also implemented a toggle button for the user to be able to choose between a light and dark colour themes.

 It's a multi-page React app created using React Router, Redux and styled components for the frontend and for the backend a RESTful API created using Express and Node.js with the data being collected and stored via Mongoose and MongoDB.